kmnhan/vscode-two-monokai/README.md

 ![Theme Screenshot](screenshot-v0.1.0.png)

-If you like this theme check out [One Monokai Theme](https://github.com/azemoh/vscode-one-monokai) and [One Dark Theme](https://marketplace.visualstudio.com/items?itemName=azemoh.theme-onedark)
+If you like this theme check out [One Monokai Theme](https://github.com/azemoh/vscode-one-monokai) and [One Dark Pro Theme](https://github.com/Binaryify/OneDark-Pro.git).

 ## Change log